-- (a) The audit firm establishes appropriate policies or procedures that ensure that no partner, director, member or shareholder of the audit firm, or partner, director, member or shareholder of any affiliate of the audit firm, intervenes in the carrying out of an engagement in any way which jeopardizes the firm's independence and objectivity in carrying out such work. - (b) The auditor or audit firm establishes appropriate and effective organizational and administrative arrangements: - (i) For dealing with and recording incidents which have, or may have, serious consequences for the integrity of the auditor or audit firm's audit activities. - (ii) To prevent, identify, eliminate or manage and disclose any threats to the auditor or audit firm's independence required by IAASA's Ethical Standard.
+- (a) The firm establishes appropriate policies or procedures that: - (i) Ensure that no partner, director, member or shareholder of the firm, or partner, director, member or shareholder any affiliate of the firm, intervenes in the carrying out of an engagement in any way which jeopardizes the firm's independence and objectivity in carrying out such work. - (b) The firm establishes appropriate and effective organizational and administrative arrangements: - (i) For dealing with and recording incidents which have, or may have, serious consequences for the integrity of the firm's audit or other public interest assurance activities. - (ii) To prevent, identify, eliminate or manage and disclose any threats to the firm's independence required by IAASA's Ethical Standard.